percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-12).md

 ```

 **Scenario 2**

 If a storage is currently in use by any schedule or backup, you can’t delete it.

+Let's see how to work with different databases:

-First, create a new backup or schedule with a different storage.
-Then, remove the old schedules and backups using the duplicate storage.
-Once it's no longer in use, you can delete it.
+- MySQL, Mongo: Create a new backup using a different storage.
+Then, delete the old schedules and backups which use the duplicated storages.

+- PostgreSQL: Delete the old schedules and backups that use the duplicate storage.
+Then, create a new backup using different storage.

+Once the duplicate storage is no longer in use, you can delete it.